Long Profile (of me as a “music maker”)

 And now (every marketing professional would crack up now) I will use only the last few lines of this “long profile” for an extremely short description of my current musical projects (even though it would be EXACTLY THESE that I am supposed to “sell to you” here.
 But I rather like to write about my funny failures of the past than about things which turned out to be good):

-In September 2019 I started with my first official release.
-My Halloween song “Hollowine” is now available on all major digital music distribution and streaming services (iTunes/Apple Music, Amazon, Google Play, Spotify, Deezer etc.).
+I already started my first official music release in September 2019.
+My Halloween song “Hollowine” is available on all major digital music distribution and streaming services (iTunes/Apple Music, Amazon, Google Play, Spotify, Deezer etc.).

-In October 2019 I released my song “Zaluanda” – the soundtrack for my (German language) short movie “Skurillo Tours 3“ on the same stores.
+In October 2019 I released my song “Zaluanda” – the soundtrack of my (German language) short movie “Skurillo Tours 3“ on the same stores.

 (But I have to admit, looking back at it, I am not too happy with this release anymore.
 In the meantime I made a much better version of this instrumental.
 It will take some time until I can release that, most likely in 2025.
 Because it is part of the second album I am currently working on, titled “Seamless Season 8-15”).

 That's all the news I have right now.
 Thanks for your attention!